ironyman/PowerShell-Docs/reference/docs-conceptual/install/Installing-PowerShell-on-macOS.md

 After installing PowerShell, you should install [OpenSSL](#installing-dependencies).
 OpenSSL is needed for PowerShell remoting and CIM operations.

-## Installation of latest stable release via Homebrew on macOS 10.13 or higher

 If the `brew` command is not found, you need to install Homebrew following [their instructions][brew].